 Various state, local and federal laws impose additional collateral consequences on convicted felons.
 This impact is far greater than fines and time behind bars.
 Colorado is an open record state, so your criminal record is widely available to the public.
 One background check and you could lose your job, professional license or have a difficult time finding employment.
 A felony conviction can also result in the loss of federal funding such as student aid and the lost right to keep and bear arms.

 Texting and Vehicular Manslaughter

 Everyone knows texting and driving is dangerous, but the act still plagues the Colorado roadways.
 In fact, this form of distracted driving accounts for 16 percent of all fatal crashes in the state.
 Using a mobile device while driving is illegal in Colorado.
 This includes texting, talking, checking social media and sending emails.

 The court will not react kindly if you were using a cell phone or other mobile device while committing vehicular manslaughter.
 You could face an additional year behind bars and a fine up to $1,000 if texting and driving was the proximate cause of death of another.
 It’s advised you contact an experienced criminal defense attorney if this is the case for you.

 Vehicular Homicide | Colorado Revised Statutes – Follow the link provided to read through the statute governing vehicular homicide in Colorado.
 You can read the exact legal definition of the offense, find out when a driver is not considered under the influence of alcohol and who can legally take your blood to determine the level of alcohol or drugs in your system.

 Vehicular Manslaughter Attorney in Colorado Springs, CO

 Call (719) 328-1616 to schedule a time to speak with us more about your case.
-Law Offices of Clifton Black, P.C. proudly defends those accused of violent crimes in Colorado counties such as El Paso County, Pueblo County, Fermont County and Teller County.
+Law Offices of Clifton Black, PC proudly defends those accused of violent crimes in Colorado counties such as El Paso County, Denver County, and Arapahoe County.